crockpotveggies/crockpotveggies.github.io/_posts/2015-08-14-hierarchical-classes-convolutional-networks.md

 layer_defs.push({type:'softmax', num_classes: categories});
 </pre>

-So what happens when we strip out the facial expression classes and introduce a new class that none of them ever contained?
+So what happens when we strip out the facial expression classes and introduce a new class that doesn't share any similar features?

 + faces with glasses
 + faces with sunglasses